 Our recombination analysis would then output an alignment of the input WGS data without the identified regions of recombination.
 An ML tree of this alignment will then be formed and subsequently parsed to the opensource ClockTree module of functions from the TreeTime python based framework for phylodynamic analysis 13.
 The TreeTime methodology for inferring a molecular clock dated phylogeny aims to strike a balance between faster simple heuristic methods implemented in LSD 14 and the more sophisticated, but computationally intensive, Bayesian framework employed by BEAST 15.
 As such it would allow for the analysis of larger WGS data that we intend to input for many sequences over an acceptable time frame, whilst still giving us a good estimate of the true time scaled tree.
 The ClockTree framework assumes the input tree topology is the correct one, but optimizes the branch lengths based on the dating information.
 This is currently designed mainly for shorter viral phylogenies, and thus may need to be further optimized for the longer bacterial sequences we intend to use this framework for.

 The output of this step of the methodology will produce a time dated phylogeny, with which we can employ further phylodynamic techniques to reconstruct the past population dynamics of our bacterial samples.
 This inference will be done using the Skygrowth framework developed by Volz and Didelot 2018.
 Skygrowth differs to other skyline estimators of Ne via modelling the growth rate of Ne as a simple stochastic autoregressive process, rather than modelling Ne directly as a Brownian motion process 16.
 In our previous work we found this to better estimate the Ne closer to the present than the equivalent skyline estimator used in BEAST 15.
 The Skygrowth framework also allows for incorporating time varying covariate data when reconstructing the Ne to test for association between the growth rate and this covariate.
-This allowed us, in previous work, to estimate the link between macrolide consumption and the growth of macrolide resistant clade in Germany.
+This allowed us, in previous work, to estimate the link between macrolide consumption and the growth of the macrolide resistant clade in Germany.
 This framework would therefore be incorporated to allow for further testing of the link between the growth of a resistant lineage and the change in antibiotic consumption, or indeed any other time varying covariate that may affect population sizes.

-This would represent the final step in our methodology, which would be combined by the post-doc into one pipeline for further analysis.
+The next step in our methodology would be to incorporate spatial reconstruction of spread from our clonal frame phylogeny.
+We would follow on from work by Lemey et al 2009, implementing a discrete state phylogeographic model to allow for the spatial spread of bacterial pathogens to be inferred from the phylogeny, sample location and phylogenetic rate matrix (lemey ref).
+This is preferable to quicker parsimony based methods for phylogeographic reconstruction as these are not suitable for organisms with rapid rates of evolution, which bacteria often have.
+Unlike Lemey et al 2009, which uses more sophisticated Bayesian analyses of Phylogeography, we would use a ML framework for increased computational speed.

+The final part of our methodology would be to infer the genomic flux of these bacteria through time, this would follow on from work by Didelot et al 2009.
+This method will use the initial input alignment to detect a section of the bacterial pangenome which moves around the population, and reconstructs how these sections move around on our clonal phylogeny (did ref).
+This is currently implemented in a Bayesian framework; the researcher would look to adapt this methodology to an ML framework to enable faster computation time.

 Phase 2: